gsrohde/testBML/README.md

   from this one, every attempt will be made to avoid changes in any of these files that must be modified.
 - As your module library grows, you may wish to add automated GitHub workflows and additional information such as vignettes or Doxygen documentation.
-For an example, please see the standard BioCro module library repository.
-(Not yet available.)

 ### Making contributions
 Please see the